 You know that question you had?
 Well we have an answer for it!
 Get answers to your questions fast by looking below or contacting our team directly for help.

 415 S.32nd St.

 Yes!
 Printable pdf order forms are available by clicking here.
 Just fill out the appropriate form and mail it in with your film and payment.

-Once we receive your film, in-lab service time may be up to one week, depending on the film type and volume of work in the lab at that time.
+Once we receive your film, in-lab service time may be up to 12 business days, depending on the film type and volume of work in the lab at that time.
 Send us a message or call us and we will be happy to check on the order for you.
 When your order ships, we will email you a shipping notification from our shipping department.

 We suggest using a padded bubble mailer or box such as the type you find at your local post office.
 Paper envelopes tend to tear open while in the postal system and your film could be lost.
 Also be sure to use tape to secure your package closed.
 If you are shipping with FedEx or UPS, we would suggest using a box.
 Be sure to place adequate packing inside the box and secure with tape.
 Be sure to include your order receipt or order number with your order when you mail it in to us.

 Yes, the negatives are returned with the processed order.
 Unlike many labs that discard or destroy the negatives after processing, Dwayne’s Photo always returns the processed negatives to the customer.